 ANSTO Big Ideas Application Process - Information for Teachers ANSTO Big Ideas is open to all students in Years 7-10.
 Students must work in pairs to complete their submission.
 An application for Big Ideas includes two students from years 7-9 or two students from year 10, and one teacher.
-Students in year 7-9 will be considered "Junior Scientists" and will be competing to win a Science Experience at the Australian Synchrotron on November 22-25th 2020 Students in year 10 will be considered "Senior Scientists" and competing to win a Science Experience at ANSTO's Lucas Heights campus on November 8-12th 2020.
-Teachers are free to submit as many entries as they see fit.
+Students in year 7-9 will be considered "Junior Scientists" and will be competing to win a Science Experience at the Australian Synchrotron Students in year 10 will be considered "Senior Scientists" and competing to win a Science Experience at ANSTO's Lucas Heights campus Due to COVID-19, travel dates have been pushed to June 2021, dates TBC Teachers are free to submit as many entries as they see fit.
 Each entry must be submitted independently, with all relevant forms.
 Note: the teacher does not need to have a current year 7-10 class.